en0mia/easy-route/README.md

 It takes care of operations like data validation, authentication check, ...

-Each route can contain zero, one or more middlewares, that will be executed before the controller one by one, in insertion order.
+Each route can contain zero, one or more middlewares that will be executed before the controller one by one, in insertion order.

-A middleware can stop the Route execution by returning a Response object, for instance we may return a `HTTP 400` response if the input data is invalid, or a `HTTP 401` if the user is not authenticated.
+A middleware can stop the Route execution by returning a Response object, for instance it may return a `HTTP 400` response if the input data is invalid, or a `HTTP 401` if the user is not authenticated.

 If the middleware succeeds, it returns `None` to tell the Route to go ahead with other components.